openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 be possible with this scheme making it even easier for an application to control the data durability policy.

+*Alternate Reconstructor Design*

+An alternate, but rejected, proposal is archived on `Trello. <https://trello.com/b/LlvIFIQs/swift-erasure-codes>`_

+Key concepts for the REJECTED proposal were:

+Perform auditing at the fragment level (sub segment) to avoid having the smallest unit of work be an EC archive.
+This will reduce reconstruction network traffic

+Today the auditor quarantines an entire object, for fragment level rebuild we need an additional step to identify which fragment within the archive is bad and potentially quarantine in a different location to project the archive from deletion until the Reconstructor is done with it

+Today hashes.pkl only identifies a suffix directory in need of attention.
+For fragment level rebuild, the reconstructor needs to have additional information as its not just syncing at the directory level:
+Needs to know which fragment archive in the suffix dir needs work Needs to know which segment index within the archive is bad Needs to know the fragment index of the archive (the EC archives position within the set)

+Perform reconstruction on the local node, however preserve the push model by having the remote node communicate reconstruction information via a new verb.
+This will reduce reconstruction network traffic.
+This could be really bad wrt overloading the local node with reconstruction traffic as opposed to using all the compute power of all systems participating in the partitions kept on the local node.

 4. Implementation
 =================